 Based on what we saw firsthand of the Snoo, plus the positive reviews elsewhere (we’ve also got a friend of Fathercraft testing the Snoo for us right now), we’ve added the Snoo to our newborn essentials list, which covers all the stuff you need for your newborn, plus a few splurge to make your life easier items like the Snoo.

-Before we dive into the additional photos & notes, a couple of editor’s notes:
+Before we dive into the additional photos & notes, an editor’s note:

 - This post was first published in March 2017 but has been updated with more relevant details and updates to the Snoo over time and republished several times, most recently in January 2019.